dcunited001/dcunited001.github.io/_posts/2018-01-19-wtf-america-united-we-stand-divided-we-fall.md

 socio-monopolists!
 I cannot believe that no one in America knows what has happened in this country.
 This virtual-shit-reality is just that.
 It's not real.
 None of it.
 You are under Obama's spell.
 He is a *dictator* that I believe is part of a top-secret compromise.
+Just look at the timing: first, the Great Recession; then, a socialist president ...  in a recession?
+I mean how the fuck do you explain that anyways?
+You don't move towards socialism in a recession unless you want a communist collapse.

+### It's Like Literally Marxist Paint-By-Numbers...

+That's exactly how it happens, too.
+People don't want communism until they're hurting so bad they'll do anything to get out of it.
+That's why these Marxist traitors **want** the bottom to fall out because when it does, they know that you'll be clamoring to support you.
+They do this, knowing that when it happens, they are assured to come to power.
+And they do this, knowing that if they leave their detestably contemptable bourgeoisie in power, that it will SEEM to be the fault of their enemies.
+The whole time, the social conflict plays out, leading to disconnection and tension fomented everywhere.
+They view time as the poor's weapon against the rich, against whom ANY tactic is warranted.

-How else do you elect someone with the middle name Hussein?
+Anyways, if it's not part of some formal or informal top-secret compromise, the how else do you elect someone with the middle name Hussein?
+In the middle of the Iraq War?
+What the fuck?!
 Way off point, but let's be real here: even his middle name was used to racebait, from the very beginning.
 I could be wrong about this.
 If I am, I apologize, but look around you, OBAMA, what is being done in your name?
 NONSTOP RACEBAITING to produce the enemy you want to squash.
 Right here at home.
 And you co-opted the national security apparatus and turned it against Americans.
 Depending on your level of cognizance, you should be **PUT ON PUBLIC TRIAL IN A COURTROOM AND IF